Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: The dual problem

-\end{proof} Now we apply the Fenchel-Rockerfellar duality theorem.
+Now we apply the Fenchel-Rockerfellar duality theorem as formulated in \textcite[Theorem~1.9]{villani2003topics}.
 We first note that as the constraints in the functionals $\Phi$ and $\Psi$ are affine, the functionals are clearly convex in $(\gamma,a,b)$.
 We now check the conditions of the theorem at the point $(0,O^{d\times 1},O^{d\times d})$ which is represented by $(\phi,\lambda)=(e^{tx_r},O^{n\times 1})$ where $O$ refers to the zero matrix of appropriate dimension.
-Since $F$ is non-negative:
+Since $F$ is non-negative

 Therefore, we have $\Phi(0,O^{d\times 1},O^{d\times d})=0$ and $(0,O^{d\times 1},O^{d\times d})$ is a point of continuity of $\Phi$ since $F^*$ is continuous.
-Moreover, since $\phi(t,x)=e^{tx_r}$ and $\mu_0$ is a probability measure:
+Moreover, since $\phi(t,x)=e^{tx_r}$ and $\mu_0$ is a probability measure

-Thus, as $\Psi$ is finite and $\Phi$ is finite and continuous at $(0,O^{d\times 1},O^{d\times d})$ and both take values in $(-\infty,+\infty]$ we may apply the Fenchel-Rockerfellar duality theorem and obtain that:
+Thus, as $\Psi$ is finite and $\Phi$ is finite and continuous at $(0,O^{d\times 1},O^{d\times d})$ and both take values in $(-\infty,+\infty]$ we may apply the Fenchel-Rockerfellar duality theorem and obtain that

 Thus rearranging we obtain